-Description: Percentage of healthcare personnel (HCP) who receive the influenza vaccination.; Measure Type: Process; Level of Analysis: Facility; Setting of Care: Ambulatory Care: Ambulatory Surgery Center (ASC), Ambulatory Care: Clinician Office/Clinic, Dialysis Facility, Hospital/Acute Care Facility, Behavioral Health/Psychiatric: Inpatient, Post Acute/Long Term Care Facility: Inpatient Rehabilitation Facility, Post Acute/Long Term Care Facility: Long Term Acute Care Hospital, Post Acute/Long Term Care Facility: Nursing Home/Skilled Nursing Facility; Data Source: Electronic Clinical Data, Electronic Clinical Data: Electronic Health Record, Management Data, Paper Medical Records, Patient Reported Data/Survey
+Description: Percentage of healthcare personnel (HCP) who receive the influenza vaccination; Measure Type: Process; Level of Analysis: Facility; Setting of Care: Ambulatory Care: Ambulatory Surgery Center (ASC), Ambulatory Care: Clinician Office/Clinic, Dialysis Facility, Hospital/Acute Care Facility, Behavioral Health/Psychiatric: Inpatient, Post Acute/Long Term Care Facility: Inpatient Rehabilitation Facility, Post Acute/Long Term Care Facility: Long Term Acute Care Hospital, Post Acute/Long Term Care Facility: Nursing Home/Skilled Nursing Facility; Data Source: Electronic Clinical Data, Electronic Clinical Data: Electronic Health Record, Management Data, Paper Medical Records, Patient Reported Data/Survey

 NQF #0431 is a maintenance measure, first endorsed in 2007, that assesses the percentage of healthcare personnel (HCP) who receive the influenza vaccination.
 The measure is based on the 2010 Centers for Disease Control and Prevention guidelines that state that all healthcare professionals should be vaccinated annually against influenza.
-While the data showed an upward trend for acute care hospitals, there remains opportunity for improvement; the mean performance across different of facilities ranged from 76% to 88%.
-The developer noted continuing significant performance gaps across types of facilities, personnel and geographic regions.
+While the data showed an upward trend for acute care hospitals, there remains an opportunity for improvement; the mean performance across different facilities ranged from 76 percent to 88 percent.
+The developer noted continuing significant performance gaps across types of facilities, personnel, and geographic regions.
 Since the measure examines summary vaccination data at the facility level, data on individual differences in vaccination by race, ethnicity, gender, age, or other sociodemographic variables are not available.

 For reliability testing, the developer performed inter-rater reliability and case studies.
 Committee members noted lack of geographic variation in the testing sample population, with no representation from the Midwest and South.
-One Committee member noted that at least 2 of the 4 states recruited for measure testing (New York and California) require HCP be vaccinated or wear a mask; these mandates may skew performance results.
-Convergent validity was assessed using a one-way ANOVA, and face validity was assessed in 2011 using a modified Delphi technique via a 9-member expert panel.
-After discussion, the Committee agreed the measure met the scientific acceptability criterion.
+One Committee member noted that at least two of the four states recruited for measure testing (New York and California) require HCP be vaccinated or wear a mask; these mandates may skew performance results.
+Convergent validity was assessed using a one-way ANOVA, and face validity was assessed in 2011 using a modified Delphi technique via a nine-member expert panel.
+After discussion, the Committee agreed that the measure met the scientific acceptability criterion.
 The developer was unable to quantify the data collection burden, and acknowledged challenges for facilities without appropriate electronic records systems.
-Overall, however, the Committee agreed the measure was feasible.
+Overall, however, the Committee agreed that the measure was feasible.
 The measure is currently used in several federal programs.
-The measure is aligned with the NQF standard specifications for influenza vaccinations, however, as with the standard specifications, the 3 numerator populations should be computed and reported separately.
-Ultimately, the Committee agreed that Measure #0431 met the NQF criteria and recommended it for continued endorsement.
+The measure is aligned with the NQF standard specifications for influenza vaccinations; however, as with the standard specifications, the three numerator populations should be computed and reported separately.
+Ultimately, the Committee agreed that NQF #0431 met the NQF criteria and recommended it for continued endorsement.

-0680 Percent of Residents or Patients Who Were Assessed and Appropriately Given the Seasonal Influenza Vaccine (short stay) (Centers for Medicare & Medicaid Services): Consensus Not Reached Recommended
+0680 Percent of Residents or Patients Who Were Assessed and Appropriately Given the Seasonal Influenza Vaccine (short stay) (Centers for Medicare & Medicaid Services): Endorsed season.

-Description: The measure reports the percentage of short-stay residents or patients who are assessed and appropriately given the seasonal influenza vaccine during the most recently-completed influenza season.
 The influenza vaccination season (IVS) is defined as beginning on October 1, or when the vaccine first becomes available, and ends on March 31 of the following year.
-This measure is based on the NQF's National Voluntary Standards for Influenza and Pneumococcal Immunizations.; Measure Type:

-Process; Level of Analysis: Facility; Setting of Care: Post Acute/Long Term Care Facility: Inpatient Rehabilitation Facility, Post Acute/Long Term Care Facility: Long Term Acute Care Hospital, Post Acute/Long Term Care Facility: Nursing Home/Skilled Nursing Facility; Data Source: Electronic Clinical Data
+This measure is based on the NQF's National Voluntary Standards for Influenza and Pneumococcal Immunizations; Measure Type: Process; Level of Analysis: Facility; Setting of Care: Post Acute/Long Term Care Facility: Inpatient Rehabilitation Facility, Post Acute/Long Term Care Facility: Long Term Acute Care Hospital, Post Acute/Long Term Care Facility: Nursing Home/Skilled Nursing Facility; Data Source: Electronic Clinical Data